 - Rehabilitation

-Severe injuries may require the use of medical equipment.
+Severe injuries may require the use of medical devices and equipment.
 You may need to retrofit your home, vehicle, or both to accommodate your injuries.
-We will fight for coverage of each of your injury-related medical costs.
+An attorney can fight for the settlement money you need to afford the medical devices, prescription medications, and care you need to treat lasting and permanent injuries.

 - Loss of your ability to perform your job